LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Quests/Individual/Deathless, even in Death.md

-Duska discovers that the tree that brings Brokvar its long life is fueled by the immortal body of Nëoris
+Duska discovers that the tree that brings Brokvar its long life is fueled by the undying body of Nëoris and that all this